Unrealized Projects 1930-1934

 JOAN OF ARC (1934)

-The project was again considered for Garbo after Queen Christina was done but she did The Painted Veil instead.
+The project was again considered for Garbo after Queen Christina was completed, but she did The Painted Veil instead.

 SOURCE: GARBO book